n1crack/vuefinder/README.md

   },
 });

-// Or use LocalDriver for in-memory operations:
+// Or use ArrayDriver for in-memory operations:
-// import { LocalDriver } from 'vuefinder';
+// import { ArrayDriver } from 'vuefinder';
-// const driver = new LocalDriver({
+// const driver = new ArrayDriver({
 //   files: filesArray,
 //   storage: 'memory',
 //   readOnly: false